 MXA TEAM TESTED: NITROMOUSSE ELASTOMER FOAM TUBES

 WHAT IS IT?
 Nitromousses differ from typical offroad mousses used by desert and Baja racers in that the Nitromousse’s tube-shaped elastomer foam is charged with nitrogen instead of air.
 The nitrogen provides a livelier and more predictable feel than the typical mousse.
-Most important is that a Nitromousse can never go flat.
+Nitromousse makes two differ models.
+The standard Nitromousse mimics the 12 psi of the typical motocross set-up.
+The latest Nitromousse is the “Soft” version—it mimics 8 psi.
+The soft version is designed for slow-go motorcycle events like Endurocross, rock garden rides and muddy woods.
+No matter which Nitromousse model fits you choose, the best thing about a Nitromousse is that it can never go flat.

 WHAT’S IT COST? $124.95.